RopleyIT/DigitalFilters/Butterworth.md

 design, such as the Butterworth filter family, are nearly always IIR filters.

-IIR filters are usually more complex to design than FIR, but they have a major advantage when it comes to complexity.
+IIR filters are usually more complex to design than FIR, but they have a major advantage when it comes to operational complexity.
 Very few multiplications and additions on sample streams need to be performed to create each output sample from these filters.
-The equivalent FIR filters though simple to design usually perform more computations per sample.
+The equivalent FIR filters, though simple to design, usually perform more computations per sample.

 ### Design steps for IIR filters